Course unit details:

 Aims

-• To understand key aspects of marketing management and strategy in the services sector to include: consumer experience, elements of the marketing mix, service quality, service design and management of relationships.
+To provide an understanding of some of the state-of-the-art tools (theoretical and practical) that help address these challenges; key aspects of strategy in the services sector to include: customer experience, elements of the marketing mix, service quality, service design, management of customer relationships and digital interactions in service design and delivery.

 Learning outcomes